In 587 BC, the Babylonians assaulted Jerusalem and destroyed the Temple.

-It was amid this national trauma that poets like Jeremiah, Isaiah and Ezekiel wrote, holding in their words the shock of events and the disturbing sense of loss.
+It was amid this national trauma that poets like Jeremiah, Isaiah and Ezekiel wrote, holding in their words the disturbing sense of loss.

 But to their exhausted despairing people – who saw nothing new, who hoped for nothing new and could speak of nothing new – they spoke of something new.

 And maybe the hinge for this door of possibility is in Isaiah 43.
 18: ‘Do not remember former things; behold, I am doing a new thing.’

 To the endlessly negative and disturbed narratives around them, they bring, (in his lovely book of the same name) what Walter Brueggeman calls ‘hopeful imagination’.